-3 CURRICULUM
+3 CURRICULUM REQUIREMNTS

-You will complete the MSPPM (two-year, MS-Global, MS-Data Analytics tracks) program in four consecutive semesters, excluding summer semester.
-The MSPPM curriculum is structured with a set of Common Core courses, a set of advanced course requirements, and free electives.
-In order to successfully complete the MSPPM program, you must complete the following:
+You will complete the MSPPM two-year program in four consecutive semesters and the MSPPM three semester program in three consecutive semesters, excluding summer semester.
+The MSPPM curriculum is structured with a set of common core courses, a set of advanced course requirements, and free electives.
+To successfully complete the MSPPM program, you must complete the following:

-- 198 units of course credit; - All common core courses (unless you exempt them); - Advanced coursework; - Internship between the first and second year - All other standards for graduation, including meeting minimum grade point averages.
+- 198 units of course credit (two-year program) or 168 units of course credit (three semester program), - All common core courses (unless you exempt them), - Advanced coursework, - Internship between the first and second year (required for MSPPM two-year program) and optional for MSPPM three semester program - All other standards for graduation, including meeting minimum grade point averages.